 In this article; we will run through some ideas to help you come up with a business name as well as some of the things you need to consider when you decide to choose a name.

 Business vs Personal name

-As the small business arena grows with independent freelancers and consultants, often entrepreneurs consider using their personal name as the name of the business.
+As the small business arena grows with independent freelancers and consultants, entrepreneurs often consider using their personal name as the name of the business.

 Using your own name means developing a personal brand rather than a business brand.
 What that means is that your personal brand tends to be built around your personality, your lifestyle and your interests.
 Any logo and branding created should reflect that.
 People will be attracted to you and your business because of who you are.
 This is especially useful if you work one on one with clients and you want the appeal of working with you to be communicated.

 A business-named company usually has a business brand that is created based on how you want your clients to perceive your company.
-You can make your business brand look and feel any way you like and it does not have to be a direct reflection of who you are on a personal level.
+You can make your business brand look and feel anyway you like and it does not have to be a direct reflection of who you are on a personal level.

 Note that if you chose to set up your company as a Sole Proprietorship, more often than not, you and the business are one in the same.
 You can register a trade name as a Sole Proprietor and use it as a “Doing business as” but for the sake of all your legal documents, bank accounts etc, the company is in your own name.

 As an incorporated business you can have any name you like and that is how the business is referred to.
 Note though that you will need a name search carried out before incorporating to ensure that no one else is already using that name.